syncfusion-content/blazor-docs/blazor/rich-text-editor/keyboard-support.md

+---
+layout: post
+title: Keyboard Support in Blazor RichTextEditor Component | Syncfusion
+description: Learn about Keyboard Support in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Keyboard support

 The editor has full keyboard accessibility that includes shortcuts to open and other actions with toolbar items, drop-down lists, and dialogs.